glmn/WBTracker/README.md

 - Fill <code>products</code> table with your products SKUs
 - You are ready to go, just type <code>node index</code> in your terminal

+##### How to watch positions data?
+Not implemented yet :laughing: Use your SQL skills to gather cool analytics

 To-Do List:
 - [ ] Implement Interactive mode